LieuweJ/tic-tac-dojo/NOTES.md

 - The player cannot make a move outside the board (vertically)
 - The player cannot make a move outside the board (horizontally)
 - A player move can only consist of a string with 2 number.
+- The game can be won diagonally (topLeft to bottomRight)

 🚧 WIP
-- The game can be won diagonally (topLeft to bottomRight)
+- The game can be won diagonally (topRight to bottomLeft)

 ⚠️ TODO
-- The game can be won diagonally (topRight to bottomLeft)
-- tie can be determined
+- Tie can be determined

 🅿️ PARKED